Feastio

 Los Pescadores Coffee

-My favorite (and most unexpected) cafe experience came at Los Pescadores Coffee & Outfitters, a modern coffeehouse and bar attached to a fly fishing shop.
-They're centrally located in a strip mall on Padre Boulevard near Queen Isabella Causeway (the only bridge to the mainland).
+My favorite (and most unexpected) cafe experience was at Los Pescadores Coffee & Outfitters, a modern coffeehouse and bar attached to a fly fishing shop.
+It's centrally located in a strip mall on Padre Boulevard near Queen Isabella Causeway (the only bridge to the mainland).

 Visitors are treated to a spacious, modern, attractive coffee shop with plenty of seating at the counters and tables.
 The drink menu is comprehensive and well-considered, offering pour-overs, lattes (iced or hot), and nitro cold brews.
 Latte and pour-over options allow customers to sample several drinks in one sitting.